library(xcms)

 The variable names should be read as “F(ile)x.S(can)000y”.
 Since we are dealing with a DDA experiment, the data contains a combination of full scan and fragmentation spectra, so each one of the previous Scans should show either the full family of ions coming from the source, or what is produced by fragmenting a specific precursor

-## this gives the type of the corresponding 10 scans
+## this gives the type of experiment of the

 As you see, they are interleaved.